pumpfund/pump.fund/README.md

 > **Algorithmic volume indexing and automated batch memecoin distributions on Solana.**

-Hold `$PUMP`, receive direct payouts in high-momentum assets.
+Hold `$PUMPFUND`, receive direct payouts in high-momentum assets.
 No staking required.
 PumpFund is a decentralized, automated ETF that passively harvests the hottest coins on Pump.fun.
 Every 10 minutes, pool fees are auto-swapped via Jupiter into a dynamically scored trending token and airdropped straight to holders' wallets.

 ---